General hydrodynamic features of elastoviscoplastic fluid flows through randomised porous media: Conclusions and discussion

 Due to the high cost of numerical simulations of elastoviscoplastic fluid flows, here we focused on unravelling general features of this kind of fluids in porous media flows.
 Future studies are required to delve into the details and also the bulk transport properties which hopefully can yield general Darcy law for such kind of fluids.
 Thus, we only scratched the surface here which can be a baseline for future studies to extend our work in various directions, for example, focusing on more realistic topologies (e.g.~digital rocks), more sophisticated rheological models (e.g.~thixo-elasto-visco-plastic behaviours), or inertial regimes.
+Also, in industrial applications, the porosity of the medium can be very small such as ``digital rocks" but for 2D randomised mono-dispersed obstacles, we cannot reach that limit.
+This remains for future studies to be addressed.